-The substance that has the most effect upon our culture and upon our lives is completely invisible.
+The substance that has the most affect upon our culture and upon our lives is completely invisible.
 We can only see its effects.
 This substance is information.

 Science started out as an offshoot of magic.
 The two became completely divorced from each other and bitter enemies.
 Although I tend to think that at the present moment the two are growing back together again.
 I was reading recently that people at the cutting edge of quantum physics believe that information is a “super weird substance” to quote the actual phraseology, which underlies everything in the universe, which is more fundamental than gravity or electromagnetism or the two nuclear forces.

 This would tend to suggest that our entire physical universe is the secondary by-product of a primal information.
 Or to put it in more magically acceptable terms: “In the beginning, there was the word.”

 A multi-media label founded by DJ Greg Wilson, Super Weird Substance deals primarily with balearicpsychedelicdubdisco recordings whilst, on the live side, hosting sixties-styled ‘Happenings’ that include talks, art, bands and DJs.

 Announcing its presence at the beginning of summer in 2014 – via the good vibes life-affirming mixtape ‘Blind Arcade Meets Super Weird Substance In The Morphogenetic Field’ – the label took five Super Weird Happenings across the country, whilst releasing a series of new recordings on vinyl, the next year.
 Eight singles were released between June and October, followed by a CD compilation, bringing together all of the singles as well as alternate versions and a special Greg Wilson mix.